ALBA-Synchrotron/TangoWebReportTornado/README.md

 Port (8888): Defines the port to Tornado access

-AutoGenerateJSON: (True) or False, define if is necessary to create a JSON files with the last data.
+AutoGenerateJSON: True or (False), define if is necessary to create a JSON files with the last data.
+* if False, data is updated only when a client connects to the server:port
+* if True, data is generated continuously

-The JSON files will be available in http://HOST/JSONfiles/(section).json
+The JSON files will be available in http://HOST/(section).json

 extraJSONpath: empty by default, an extra path to save the Json/Images generated.